Proxy-kid/E-Commerce-Performance-Analysis/README.md

 - The four cohorts we need to investigate immediately: January 2021, January 2022, April 2022, and March 2023 each retained zero customers.
 These aren't small cohorts either — some had up to 3–5 customers with no return at all.
 - Cohort sizes remain small.
 Average cohort is just 5 customers (max: 10).
 A single churn shifts rates by 10–20pp.
 Conclusions are directionally useful but should not drive high-confidence policy alone.

+**Recommendations**
+1. Grow cohort sizes before making structural decisions — at 5 customers per cohort on average, the margin of error is too high for confident policy changes.
+2. Diagnose the four zero-retention cohorts — Jan 2021, Jan/Apr 2022, and Mar 2023 need a root-cause review.
+What products did those customers buy?
+What channel did they come from?
+Patterns here may reveal acquisition or fulfilment issues.
+3.
 ---

 **Brief snapshot showing how discounts are being used**